Scratched: Kentucky Derby now set for September due to virus - WHIZ News

-The Derby, America’s longest continuously held sports event, had been scheduled for May 2.
-It will now be run Sept.
-5, kicking off Labor Day weekend.

-“We’ll roll with the punches, and feel very, very good that September is the right date,” Bill Carstanjen, CEO of Churchill Downs Inc., said on a conference call.
+“It’s good that they didn’t cancel it,” said Hall of Fame trainer Bob Baffert, who has several top contenders that could earn him a record-tying sixth Derby victory.

+However, Baffert added, “Until they get their arms around this virus, we’re all day-to-day”

-It’s the first time the Derby won’t be held on its traditional first Saturday in May since 1945, when it was run June 9.
-The federal government suspended horse racing nationwide for most of the first half of the year before World War II ended in early May, but not in time to hold the first leg of the Triple Crown that month.
+It’s the first time the Derby won’t be held on the first Saturday in May since 1945, when it was run June 9.
+The federal government suspended horse racing nationwide for most of the first half of the year before World War II ended in early May, but not in time to hold the opening leg of the Triple Crown that month.

+“We’ll roll with the punches,” Bill Carstanjen, CEO of Churchill Downs Inc. said during a conference call, “and feel very, very good that September is the right date.”

+The date change still must be approved by the Kentucky Horse Racing Commission at its meeting Thursday.
+The date belonged to smaller Ellis Park, which struck a deal with Churchill Downs.
+Skip Sayre, spokesman for Ellis Entertainment, said both sides agreed to keep the amount of money involved confidential.

 Carstanjen said the September date was chosen after talks with NBC Sports, which televises the Triple Crown races, based on the limited number of sports events that weekend and hotel availability in Louisville.